Following a career in communication and being a devoted yogi for many years, I teach yoga to inspire students to breathe, move, and look inward.

-My professional preparation includes RYT 200 Teacher Training, Get Ready to Learn: Therapeutic Yoga in the Classroom, and Restorative Yoga.
-I am currently working on my RYT 300 Teacher Training, which I will complete in June 2020.
+My professional preparation includes RYT 200 Teacher Training and RYT 300 Advanced Teacher Training, Get Ready to Learn: Therapeutic Yoga in the Classroom, and Restorative Yoga.
 I hold a Master’s Degree in Speech and Hearing Science.
-While practicing Speech-Language Pathology, I taught students (including those with autism and related disabilities) yoga to increase focus on learning and have fun.
+While practicing Speech-Language Pathology, I taught students (including those with autism and related disabilities) yoga to increase focus on learning with fun.
 I used breathing and relaxation strategies with those who stutter to achieve smoother speech.

 My yoga path began twenty years ago when I attended my first class.
 Halfway through, my body felt energized and my mind clear.
 Yoga became part of my life.

-The practice of yoga has many benefits both on and off the mat.
-I provide a peaceful, safe, and welcoming space.
 "Indu," the name for the moon in Sanskrit, means "Bright Drop" and is the name my yoga teacher gave me.
-It is my intention to share yoga, so others may receive many beneficial “bright drops,” spark their inner light, and add well-being to their lives.
+It is my intention to share yoga, so others receive beneficial “bright drops,” shine their light, and create well-being.